Offline-first Apps: Why Your Mobile App Should Work In Offline Mode?

 3. Faster Loading Speed

-Since offline applications do not rely on servers or the internet speed, they load faster.
+Since offline mobile app does not rely on servers or the internet speed, they load faster.
 The users get to enjoy working on the application irrespective of whether they are in a fluctuating network state or on airplane mode.

 4. Competitive Edge

 An application which is not dependent on an active internet connection is always a step ahead in competition compared to one that works only through the internet.
 This is the number one reason why brands like Google, Spotify, Kindle, etc. have an unmatched customer experience backing their growth.

 5. Saves Device Battery

 This is one of the most valuable advantages of an offline mobile application.
 It saves your phone’s battery that usually gets used more while traveling and leading to battery drainage and mobile shutting off when you are about to reach your destination.
 Using an offline app lets you avoid such conditions.